 As I got older and realised that nobody really knows what goes into a doner kebab, I freaked and didn’t eat one again for years and years until I got really drunk one night and then it rekindled my love for the salty, spicy, greasy drunk food that was a proper kebab.
 Since then, I’ve tried so many times to recreate a recipe which I thought resembled the same texture and flavours but without all the grease and added extras.. in comes my ultimate doner kebab.

-Using my Instant Pot, I was able to recreate a recipe which was the perfect texture and flavour in a relatively short time, if you don’t have one already, you can buy them on Amazon.
+Using my Instant Pot, I was able to recreate a recipe which was the perfect texture and flavour in a relatively short time, if you don’t have one already, you can buy them or other pressure cookers and equipment needed using the links below.

 Ultimate Doner Kebab